Creamy Garlic One Pan Orzo

 This creamy garlic one pan orzo will be your new favourite mid week pasta meal.
 It comes together in under 15 minutes and is all made in the one pan!
 With its rich and savoury flavours, it's a classic comfort food that resembles a creamy alfredo pasta.

-Creamy garlic one pan orzo ingredients
+ingredients for Creamy garlic one pan orzo

 Olive oil: High quality extra virgin olive oil is always the way to go!
 If you have decided to use garlic confit, make sure you use all of that garlic infused olive oil!